 The outdoor visitor’s kiosk offers a map of the man-made chain of lakes that creates hydro-electric power.
 Bronze plaques are engraved with the history of the visionaries behind the building of the area lakes, dams and tunnels.

 Pres has a special place in his heart for this area as his grandfather was part of this massive building project.
 Pres’ Dad, Ted Meyers was a child in the construction camp at Big Creek.
 Ted grew up loving the mountains hiking and fishing in the wild country there.
-Ted later became a radio and TV personality for KHJ Channel 9 (now KCAL) in Los Angeles.
+Scroll to the bottom of our linked post with pics and a story of Ted who later became a radio and TV personality for KHJ Channel 9 (now KCAL) in Los Angeles.

 Badger Flat Campground